7 Different Types Of Pimples and the Best Ways to Treat Them

 • exfoliate 2-3 times a week

 Who knew there were so many different types of pimples?
-From cysts, nodules, papules, and pustules there are many different types and they all require different treatment.
+From cysts, nodules, papules, and pustules there are many different types and they all require different treatments.

 And that’s why you need to be able to identify the type of acne you have.
 When you know what you’re dealing with it’s easier to treat and you can get to clear glowing skin sooner.